-A truly versatile and cheap dish this as the filling can be more or less anything you want.
-Weve done basic vegetables here but leftovers can make a spectacular pasty to rival expensive ready made ones (chilli, curry, bean casserole).
-Making your own pastry is also very thrifty – at the time of writing value brands of flour come in at 43p for 1.5 kilos making the flour in this recipe cost just under 10p.
+This basic pasty recipe makes a versatile and cheap dish as the filling can be more or less anything you want.
+We’ve used basic vegetables here but leftovers can make a spectacular pasty to rival expensive ready made ones.
+Think chilli, curry, bean casserole… Making your own pastry is also very thrifty.
+At the time of writing value brands of flour come in at 43p for 1.5 kilos making the flour in this recipe cost just under 10p.
 If using margarine at £1 for 500g that’s your block of pastry for 40p all ready to make 4 substantial pasties (or one big pie).

 for the pastry: